ntjrensen/lta-hhs-fairnessawareness/docs/README.md

 ## 🔆 Acknowledgments

-- We want to thank the developers of Quarto, Tidyverse, Tidymodels and Dalex for their excellent work and support.
+- We want to thank the developers of Quarto, Tidyverse, Tidymodels and Dalex for their excellent work.
 - We want to thank Npuls and CEDA for their support in developing this template.